bduranvinet/SENTINEL-ed/README.md

 ## Step 5.
 Functional guide-target pairs

 >[!Note]
+>This section is done with [Geneious Prime](https://www.geneious.com/).
+Make sure to activate your educational license provided.
 >For the following example, we will use the best guide-target pair from the previous example.
-Copy and paste the sequences into Geneious Prime, and also drag and drop the test.fasta file in the same folder.
+Copy and paste each sequence independently from the Excel file into Geneious Prime, and also drag and drop the test.fasta file in the same Geneious Prime window folder.

 <img width="904" alt="image" src="https://github.com/user-attachments/assets/5171f735-4047-4ae1-8524-e31bddd06090" />